bandirevanth/Lexivue/README.md

 ## Overview

 This project is a tool that automatically generates explanatory videos from a given prompt.

 It uses the following technologies:
 * **Pydantic AI:** Used to create intelligent agents that process the prompt and generate the video script.
-* **Gemini:** The LLM that powers the agent, understanding the prompt and generating creative content.
+* **Google Gemini:** The LLM that powers the agent, understanding the prompt and generating creative content.
 * **Manim:** A powerful animation engine for creating mathematical and explanatory videos.
 * **MoviePy:** A library for video editing, used here to combine the Manim-generated scenes into a final video.